Our Team

 JAN MOKROS

-Dr. Jan Mokros is a developmental psychologist and Lead Researcher at Tumblehome, where she is the Principal Investigator for two NSF-funded projects.
-Her projects focus on how youth learn about data in out-of-school settings.
+Dr. Jan Mokros is a developmental psychologist and Lead Researcher at Tumblehome, where she is the Principal Investigator on the NSF-funded Puffins project.
+This project focuses on how youth learn about data and AI.
 Jan’s work with data science education introduces youth to a range of scientific topics including Lyme disease, sports injuries, COVID, and puffins.
 She has conducted substantial research and has authored numerous publications on how children understand data and statistical ideas.
 Jan also has authored three books, including one for museum educators on incorporating math into exhibits and programs, one for parents on exploring math in everyday life, and one for elementary teachers on approaches to teaching math.
 She has been involved as a writer and researcher for the math curriculum developed by TERC, Investigations in Number, Data and Space.

 Jan is a life-long runner, and still participates in occasional races.
 She lives in Brunswick Maine much of the time, where she is privileged to observe birds, tidal movement, and the changing seasons whenever she walks and runs.
 She is involved in local politics that focuses on environmental issues.